justsomesmartguide/justsomesmartguide.github.io/tracks/boo-cinema.md

   <span>Best Shock Spot: Beginning of final lap</span>
 </div>

 Pay attention to which direction the peach film is moving in the film reel section.
 You’ll then either take the inside path or avoid it.
 There’s also an off-road shortcut at the beginning of the track.
+A comeback here is very difficult, so getting hit is especially punishing.
+It's super important to pay attention to your surroundings and have protection to make sure you don't get hit.

 <span style="display:none">BCi</span>